smenjas/licenses/README.md

 the GNU GPL licenses require distributors to release the source code, with any changes, to their users.

-- The Linux kernel project uses version 2 of the GPL.
+- The Linux kernel project uses [GPL version 2](gpl-2.0.txt).
-- Version 3 of the GPL disallows digital rights management (DRM).
+- [GPL version 3](gpl-3.0.txt) disallows digital rights management (DRM).
 - Restrictive licenses like the GPL are also called copyleft.

 ## Permissive

-Permissive licenses include the BSD and ISC licenses, as well as the Lesser GPL (LGPL), for example.
+Permissive licenses include the [BSD](bsd-2-clause.txt) and [ISC](isc-1.0.txt) licenses, as well as the [Lesser GPL (LGPL)](lgpl-2.1.txt), for example.
 They allow people to distribute your software within their own proprietary software, without being required to release their changes as open source.

 ## Disclaimer